Decatur Criminal Law Lawyer

 It is more difficult to establish a defense of property defense, but some states do recognize that a homeowner has not duty to back down if someone is invading their home.
 Again, the actions taken by the property owner must be reasonable.
 If someone is knocking on your door in broad daylight and you shoot them because you don’t want them on your property, this will generally not be considered legitimate defense of property.
 However, if you are asleep in your bed at night and you hear a person breaking into your home, you may be justified in shooting that person.

 One goal of claiming self-defense is to ensure that the accused person in not convicted of a crime.
 However, some states take it one step further than that and offer immunity from even being prosecuted to people who can show they were acting in self-defense.
-Speak to your lawyer at Andrew R. Lynch, P.C. about whether your jurisdiction offers the option to have an immunity motion prior to trial.
+Speak to your lawyer at The Lynch Law Group about whether your jurisdiction offers the option to have an immunity motion prior to trial.
 In an immunity motion, the judge listens to evidence of what happened during the incident and makes a ruling of whether the accused person is immune from prosecution because they were acting in self-defense.
 If the judge rules that the violent act was an act of self-defense then the prosecution will be barred from pursuing the charges any further.